 I just want you to realize that in a quick and easy dessert, such as this baked rice pudding, the measurements are not critical; i.e. you cannot mess this up!
 This is a perfect first time dessert for a new cook, or a child who wants to make something “all by himself/herself”.

 My mother has always made her baked rice pudding with milk, and since I was a little girl, I’ve always loved it.
-However, a few years ago, I realized I could make that wonderful creamy baked rice pudding even creamier and better by adding, what else, but heavy cream!
+However, a few years ago, I realized I could make that wonderful creamy dessert even creamier and better by adding, what else, but heavy cream!
 Of course, this is a decision you will have to make: less creamy (made with only milk) with less calories?
 Or will you choose to make it more creamy (made with milk and cream) which adds more of those naughty calories and fat?

-How to Make Creamy Rice Pudding
+How to Make Rice Pudding

-serves about 6 to 8
+recipe by Christina Conte serves about 6

 Heat oven to 350ºF (175ºC)